vmochoa/trx_fullstack_dev_technical_test/README.md

-# Technical Test - Frontend Developer
+# Technical Test - Fullstack Developer

 Welcome to the technical test for the Fullstack Developer position at Traxi!